-My name is Brendan, and I’m an adult with spina bifida living in Texas with my wife and daughters.
+My name is Brendan, and I’m an adult with spina bifida living in Minnesota with my wife and daughters.
 I have the unique privilege of working for 180 Medical.
-I know firsthand what it can be like for others growing up with spina bifida, and I’d like to provide a sense of what it was like for me.
+I know firsthand what it can be like for others growing up with spina bifida, and I’d like to share a bit about my own experience.

 My Childhood with Spina Bifida